-In sum, the period of financial sector transformation since the 1980s has led to a greater balance sheet complexity and indebtedness of households across the income distribution, making the overall contribution of homeownership to wealth accumulation more complex.
+In sum, the period of financial sector transformation since the 1980s has led to a greater balance sheet complexity and indebtedness of households across the income distribution.
 Divergent trends in capital income and earnings have contributed to unequal capacities to accumulate wealth for different households.
-Owing partly to the large share of primary residence, low-yielding assets, and unsecured debt, balance sheets of middle-income and low-income households have become increasingly leveraged and volatile to property price movements and financial shocks.
+Owing partly to the large share of primary residence, low-yielding assets, and unsecured debt, balance sheets of middle-income and lowincome households have become increasingly leveraged and volatile to property price movements and financial shocks.
 Conversely, greater contribution of profitable business equity, financial assets, and secured debt to wealth holdings of the richest households has been associated with higher annual rates of return.
 These dynamics have been directly related to the political economy of securitization and household indebtedness outlined above.
-Consequently, a powerful case for the impact of financial sector transformation on inequality emerges from the disparities of wealth holdings, homeownership, and leverage across households.
+Consequently, a powerful case for the impact of financial sector transformation on inequality emerges from the disparities of wealth holdings and leverage across households.